lukpank/lupan-themes/README.md

 Lupan's themes
 ==============

-Here are my Emacs themes (dark, dark blue, and light).
-Dark and light themes are using [material design colors](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
+Here are my Emacs themes (dark, dark blue, dark gray, light, material dark, and material light).
+Material dark and material light themes are using [material design colors](https://material.io/design/color/the-color-system.html#tools-for-picking-colors).
+Others use groups of HSL colors where each group have the same saturation and luminance components (the parameters of each group can be adjusted in the source of each theme function).

 Screenshots